Special Service Brigade: Commando brigades

 The previous Special Service Brigade Headquarters was replaced by Headquarters Special Services Group under Major-General Robert Sturges.
-The four brigades were to destined to serve in different theatres of war.
+The four brigades were destined to serve in different theatres of war.
 The 1st and 4th brigades were based in the United Kingdom and destined for service in North-western Europe.
 The 2nd Brigade was based in the Mediterranean for service in Italy and the Balkans.
 The 3rd Brigade was based in India for service in Burma and the Pacific.